jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

     $ kubectl --namespace=jhub logs jupyter-choldgraf
     Error from server (BadRequest): container "notebook" in pod "jupyter-choldgraf" is waiting to start: trying and failing to pull image

-Now we are sure that something is wrong with our Docker file.
+Now we are sure that something is wrong with our Dockerfile.
 Let's check our ``config.yaml`` file for the section where we specify the user's Docker image.
 Here we see our problem::

   singleuser:
   image:
-      name:
-          jupyter/scipy-notebook
+      name: jupyter/scipy-notebook

 We haven't specified a ``tag`` for our Docker image!
 Not specifying a tag will cause it to default to ``v0.4``, which isn't what we want and is causing